kriskowal/q/README.md

 ## Note

-Please consider using native promises instead of Q. Native promises are faster, have better tooling support and are the future.
+Please consider using [JavaScript promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) instead of Q. Native promises are faster, have better tooling support and are the future.

 When Q was started, promises were very rare and seldom-used in JavaScript.
 Callbacks dominated the landscape.
 Q aimed to show an alternative way to write asynchronous code in JavaScript.
 That ended up being a good idea and promises are now part of the language itself.
 Every modern browser contains a built in and performant `Promise` implementation.
 Being able to influcence the internet and working on a library used by millions of codebases was an exciting and humbling experience.